Location Icon

 Causes

-In many patients, the spinning starts suddenly without any apparent cause.
-This is called Primary BPPV.
-However, some conditions can increase the risk of BPPV like:
+In many cases, BPPV begins suddenly without a clear cause.
+This is referred to as primary BPPV.
+However, certain factors can increase the risk of developing BPPV, such as:

 • Head injury